 If you’re like most parents, snacking is a grab-and-go situation.
 Many are so busy that they don’t eat between meals at all—and they often find themselves in a slump by mid-afternoon.
 When you’re always on the go, proper nutrition will stabilize your energy level and mood while curbing stubborn cravings.
 Here, we’ll list a few high energy snacks for busy parents.

-A smoothie is a great option because it’s so portable; just pour it into any cup with a lid, and it’s ready to go.
+A smoothie is a great option because it’s so portable; just pour it into any cup with a lid or a smoothie bottle, and it’s ready to go.
 Remember, though, that smoothies containing dairy products should be kept in insulated containers, so they stay cold and are safe to drink.

 To build the perfect smoothie, start with a liquid base such as fruit juice, water, or milk (non-dairy is fine).
 Add veggies and fruits, as well as a high-quality protein powder.
 If you have a bit more time, make a smoothie bowl by thickening the mix with chia seed, flaxseed, avocado, or additional fruits and vegetables.

-Low carb and full of protein, jerky is the perfect snack for a busy parent.
+Low carb and full of protein, a beef jerky stick is the perfect snack for a busy parent.
 Because it is so chewy, it will force you to slow down and enjoy it.
 Choose preservative-free and grass-fed meat jerky when possible.

 Long considered diet food, cottage cheese has come into the mainstream.
 A sensible portion of full-fat cottage cheese is a great choice; it’s filling and has plenty of protein, calcium, and vitamins A and D. Sweeten the deal by stirring in some fruit or make a savory snack with spices and bacon crumbles.
 Boost your snack’s fiber content with seeds and nuts.